-Quest is a leadership development opportunity for high school students from across New England during their junior year.
-This unique experience helps teens deepen their spiritual walk through working as a ministry team, learning about spiritual gifts, sharing their personal faith stories and growing as servant leaders.
-Quest is divided into three phases and culminates with a 10-day overseas mission pilgrimage.
+Quest is a leadership development opportunity for Christian high school students from youth groups across New England during their junior year.
+This unique discipleship experience helps teens deepen their spiritual walks through working as a ministry team, learning about spiritual gifts, sharing their personal faith stories and growing as servant leaders.
+Quest is divided into three phases and culminates with a 10-day overseas mission trip.

 Recommend a Student

 Will complete their sophomore year of high school in June.

 Are involved in the local church and youth group.

 Have a grade point average of 2.75 or higher.

 Are able to attend all phases of Quest (see the schedule below).